Ballet for a Girl in Buchannon

 It was composed by James Pankow, who got the inspiration to write the "Ballet" from his love of long classical music song cycles.
-According to a May 2018 interview with the Charleston Gazette-Mail, the songs were written in attempt to win back his ex-fiancee, Terrie Heisler, who was at the time attending West Virginia Wesleyan College in Buckhannon, West Virginia.
+According to a May 2018 interview with the Charleston Gazette-Mail, the songs were written in an attempt to win back his ex-fiancee, Terrie Heisler, who was at the time attending West Virginia Wesleyan College in Buckhannon, West Virginia.

-"Ballet" takes up three-quarters of side two of Chicago and consists of seven tracks, three of which are instrumentals:
+"Ballet" takes up most of side two of Chicago and consists of seven tracks, three of which are instrumentals: